-If you continue down the trail, you'll be greeted with multiple overlooks that feature views of both upper and lower Linville Falls.
+As you continue down the trail, you'll see multiple overlooks that feature views of both upper and lower Linville Falls.

 There is an additional trail that is more strenuous, that takes you to the base of lower Linville Falls, and also a nice and short moderate trail that takes you to Dugger's Creek Falls.

-the trail is a winding and paved path through Brookshire Park in the town of Boone NC.
-The first part of the trail is paved, but later gets more steep and is a rock/gravel base.
-The upper portion of the trail gets a bit steep on some places, so the trail s rated moderate.
+A paved and winding trail is available at Brookshire Park in Boone NC.
+The upper portion of the trail gets steep in some places, so we rate the trail moderate.

-The trail provides great views at the top!
+The trail provides superb views at the top!

-This hike is a very easy hike, and just short of 1 mile at .9 miles.
-The trail takes you around beautiful Bass Lake, and provides views of Cone Manor House as well.
+This hike is a very easy hike, and just short of 1 mile.
+The trail takes you around beautiful Bass Lake and provides views of Cone Manor House as well.

 The trail weaves in and out alongside the lakeshore.
-The trail is very flat, and both stroller and handicap accessible.
+The trail is very flat, and both stroller and wheelchair accessible.

 You'll continue on the loop on the way back to return to the trailhead and parking area.

-Probably one of the best and most popular trails on the Blue Ridge Parkway, Rough Ridge Trail takes you up above the Parkway, near Linn Cove Viaduct for exceptional views.
-This 1.5 mile roundtrip trail is actually part of the longer 13.5 mile Tanawha Trail.
+Grandfather Mountain NCProbably one of the best and most popular trails on the Blue Ridge Parkway, Rough Ridge Trail takes you up above the Parkway, near Linn Cove Viaduct for exceptional views.
+This 1.5 mile round-trip trail is actually part of the longer 13.5 mile Tanawha Trail.

-To continue on up to the summit, take the trail at end of the walkway, up another 1/2 mile.
-You'll reach the summit for incredible long range views at 4,773 feet in elevation.
+To continue on up to the summit, take the trail at the end of the walkway, up another 1/2 mile.
+You'll reach the summit for incredible long-range views at 4,773 feet in elevation.

-The hike is only for experienced hikers, and not for the feint of heart due to the high elevation sections.
-Grandfather trail is 4.8 miles roundtrip, and rated strenuous.
+The hike is only for experienced hikers, and not for the feint of heart because of the high elevation sections.
+Grandfather trail is 4.8 miles round trip, and rated strenuous.
 The most steep sections of the trail will require you to use in-place cables and ladders.
 If you are afraid of heights, this is NOT the trail for you.

-The trailhead is located near the top of Grandfather mountain from the Top Shop Parking area.
-This is the same parking area you use to access the Mile High Swinging Bridge.
+The trailhead is near the top of Grandfather mountain from the Top Shop Parking area.
+This is the same parking area you used to access the Mile High Swinging Bridge.